Best International Health Insurance in Singapore 2022

 International Health Insurance Coverage

-While local health insurance plans usually serve to provide you with access to healthcare services within a specific country, an international health insurance plan grants you access to medical attention in a region or continent of choice (or globally).
+While local health insurance plans usually provide you with access to healthcare services within a specific country, an international health insurance plan grants you access to medical attention in a region or continent of choice (or globally).

 Wellness & Vision

 Some international health insurance plans may also offer you the option to add on any mental health, behavioural care, or optical care (which includes glasses, prescription lenses, and routine optician visits).
+Again, these are optional, so it’s good to do your homework and decide if the additional premiums are worth it.

 Who Is International Health Insurance For?